diegaccio/game-hub/README.md

 ## About the Course

-I really appreciated this course, becouse I started from basically zero knowledge of React and TypeScript, and it covers everithing you need in great details.
+I really appreciated this course because I started with basically zero knowledge of React and TypeScript, and it covers everything you need in great detail.
 I also like Mosh's approach to clean and organized code.
 This course is the first part of a two-part series, covering the fundamentals.
 You'll learn how to:

 - Build front-end apps with React and TypeScript